Canon D30 vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+Both the D30 and the X100F have been discontinued, but can regularly be found used on eBay.
+The D30 was replaced by the Canon D60, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D30 and the Fujifilm X100F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-D30: